gdhineshkumar070-cloud/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

 ```
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.
 Developed by:KABELAN G K
 RegisterNumber:24900985